martytyty2098/Treminal-ASCII-Video/README.md

 - Follow displayed instructions

+**`COOL THINGS`**
-**`COOL THING`**: the console window is fully resizable during real time video generation, but note that the larger the window, the slower the video playback, because more characters need to be rendered
+- The console window is fully resizable during real time video playback, but note that larger window size can result in a decrease in FPS, because more characters need to be rendered.
+- The program supports all types of fonts, so you can set a small font to increase the resolution of the ASCII video, but too small a font can result in a decrease in FPS, as more characters must be displayed on the console screen.
 # A shortcut
 if you want to access a video on your desktop, instead of typing the full desktop path like:
 ```